 THO.
 ROBERTS OF SALOP CAST THESE FIVE

-There was a clock in the tower in 1788, while the present one, made in Whitchurch by J B Joyce, was bought and inserted in 1858.
-There are faces on the east, south and west sides.
+The clock winding mechanism.
+There was a clock in the tower in 1788, and the present one, made in Whitchurch by JB Joyce, was inserted in 1858 with faces on the east, south and west sides.

 This is a seven day clock, requiring the winder to climb 57 narrow steps to the clock room, before winding each of the heavy weights 56 revolutions, better exercise than a morning at the gym!
 The clock chimes the hours by means of a hammer striking the tenor bell (the hammer is seen on the left in the photo).
 The ringers pull this clock chiming mechanism away from the tenor bell before a ringing session takes place.

 The bell tower at St. George’s, including the clock faces and the weather cock, was refurbished in 2010.